willyfh/visualtorch/README.md

 Originally, this project was based on the [visualkeras](https://github.com/paulgavrikov/visualkeras) (under the MIT license), with additional modifications inspired by [pytorchviz](https://github.com/szagoruyko/pytorchviz), and [pytorch-summary](https://github.com/sksq96/pytorch-summary), both of which are also licensed under the MIT license.

 ## Citation

-Note: `1.0.0` is a major release with breaking API changes, but with significantly better features and algorithms - upgrading is recommended.
-For the old API, use `0.2.5` or older.

 Please cite this project in your publications if it helps your research.